Skip to main content

 By

-Choosing the Right Nutrition Course | EdisonInstitute of NutritionThere are many different options available when deciding to study nutrition and finding the right one that meets your needs can be difficult.
-There are various study methods, support available, and qualifications to choose.
-So, how do you decide which course is best for you?
+Choosing the Right Nutrition Course | EdisonInstitute of NutritionThere are many different options available when deciding to study nutrition, and finding the right nutrition course that meets your needs can be difficult.
+There are various study methods, support available, and qualifications from which to choose.
+So, how do you decide which nutrition course is best for you?
 Here are our top tips.

-• Time Required – Before committing to any course, be sure that it fits into your schedule.
+· Time Required – Before committing to any course, be sure that it fits into your schedule.
 Learn approximately how many hours per week will be required to finish the course and decide if you have the availability.
 Consider also that you may wish to do further research and independent learning to better your understanding, so account for that time as well.

-• Prerequisites and Coverage – Some courses require a prerequisite.
+· Prerequisites and Coverage – Some courses require a prerequisite.
 This means that they are best completed by individuals who have prior knowledge.
 Others may cover everything you need to know in the course itself.
-If you aren’t sure of the requirements, ask the course provider to give you more information and possibly show you some sample coursework.
+If you aren’t sure of the requirements, ask the nutrition course provider to give you more information and possibly show you some sample coursework.

-• Future Options – It’s worthwhile to consider if the qualification that you receive can be used to advance your studies.
-Sometimes there can be options to upgrade your diploma to an advanced diploma or degree in the future.
+· Future Options – It’s worthwhile to consider if the qualification that you receive can be used to advance your studies.
+Sometimes, there can be options to upgrade your diploma to an advanced diploma or degree in the future.

 Selecting the nutrition course that best suits you is essential.
 If the information available from speaking to the school and browsing their website speaks to you, consider enrolling in the courses.
-At the Edison Institute of Nutrition, we offer our nutrition courses online, with one-on-one instructor support when needed and for clinical casework.
+At Edison Institute of Nutrition, we offer our nutrition courses online, with one-on-one instructor support when needed and for clinical casework.